 3. Now, you can connect the external data storage drive to your computer and then select the files you want to recover.

-4. Press Save and then choose the external drive to save the selected data.
+4. Press Save and then choose an external drive to save the selected data.

 Now, your files are safely kept to the external drive.
 You can feel free to fix the system issues that may cause Surface Pro won’t turn on.